ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 - Server push
 - **multiple requests on single TCP connection!!**

-HTTP/2 allows for requests to be send in parallel rather than sequentially.
+HTTP/2 allows for requests to be sent in parallel rather than sequentially.

 Does HTTP/2 require encryption?
 No. However, Chrome and Firefox will only support HTTP/2 with encryption.